dstudzinski/create-react-app/README.md

 You can't just update react-scripts version to new custom version and all other deps to latest versions!

 You have to:
-1. Create new empty React project with custom scripts `create-react-app test-new-custom-scripts --scripts-version @dstudzinski/react-scripts`
+1. Create new empty React project with custom scripts `npx create-react-app test-new-custom-scripts --scripts-version @dstudzinski/react-scripts`
 2. compare all dependecies from new project with your project and update all of them in your project to exact versions!
 3. Update all other (your custom) deps if needed